-This is the first post in a series of three on on the factors that determine how much we can expect to make from investing.
-How our risk tolerance affects our returns is covered in this post, and it’s this, combined with how long we invest for, and how much we pay for our investments, that determines our ultimate returns.
+This is the first post in a series of three on on the factors that determine how much you can expect to make from investing.
+How your risk tolerance affects your returns is covered in this post, and it’s this, combined with how long you invest for, and how much you pay for your investments, that determines your ultimate returns.
 For an overview of all the posts on this blog, please refer to the guide.

-Lou Pai also worked at Enron as the CEO of the Enron Energy Services division, and also had much of his net worth tied up in Enron stock.
-After getting a stripper pregnant, his wife filed for divorce and he was forced to sell his shares in Enron.
-He cashed out his shares before the company went bankrupt, when they were worth over 200 times what George sold his for.
-He later left the company with over $280m and became the second largest landowner in Colorado.
+Lou Pai also worked for Enron.
+He was the CEO of the Enron Energy Services division, and also had much of his net worth tied up in Enron stock.
+After getting a stripper pregnant, his wife filed for divorce and he was forced to sell his Enron shares.
+Luckily for him (and presumably the stripper), he cashed out his shares before the company went bankrupt, when they were worth over 200 times what George sold his for.
+He later left the company fabulously wealthy, with over $280m in the bank, and became the second largest landowner in Colorado.

 The contrasting stories of George and Lou serve as a perfect lesson in risk.
 Both took a massive risk in investing their wealth in the stock of a single company.
-Because of the size of the risk, the outcomes were binary.
+Because of the size of the risks they took, the outcomes were binary.
 One made a fortune, the other lost it all.

-The art of investing is balancing the need to take risk in order to generate higher returns, against the idea that taking too much risk can lead to heavy losses.
+The art of investing is balancing the need to take risk in order to generate higher returns, against the possibility that taking too much risk can lead to heavy losses.

 Risk means different things to different people, and there’s much debate in the investment world about what risk actually means in an investment context.
 Some think it’s the magnitude of fluctuations in your portfolio value (volatility), some think it’s the risk of a permanent loss of capital, and still others think it’s the risk of not meeting your goals.
 Whatever your preferred definition of risk, it’s universally accepted that risk plays a crucial part in determining your returns – you cannot earn high returns without taking on risk.